Final tomorrow-so excited! Hope everyone can join into the free chat tomorrow 12-2pm!

 B) how can I use them to make the bacteria better.

-My typical day – doesn’t exist!
+My Typical Day: My typical day – doesn’t exist!
 Every day in the lab is different, but here’s a snapshot.

 Usually I begin my day cleaning the lab – bacteria create a lot of smelly waste so cleaning is a must!
 Afterwards I typically start multiplying up DNA that I collect from, and then start chopping and changing this DNA to use for my experiments!
 Its sounds quite yuck but it’s actually really cool to be able to see real DNA.